hugoferreira/hugoferreira.github.com/_posts/2015-09-22-the-mu-puzzle.markdown

 Why a [BFS](https://en.wikipedia.org/wiki/Breadth-first_search) and not a [DFS](https://en.wikipedia.org/wiki/Depth-first_search)?
 Suppose you've chosen to use DFS.
 Now, when would a long sequence of rules be long enough that you should begin to search for alternatives?
 </div>

-We can attempt to solve this problem with a Scala program that does a [breadth-first search](https://en.wikipedia.org/wiki/Breadth-first_search), by recursively applying every rule that is applicable (*i.e.* valid) to a reached string and checking if it is equal to `MU`.
+We can attempt to solve this problem with a program that does a [breadth-first search](https://en.wikipedia.org/wiki/Breadth-first_search), by recursively applying every rule that is applicable (*i.e.* valid) to a reached string and checking if it is equal to `MU`.
 We would, however, quickly reach the conclusion that the program doesn't stop after a considerable amount of time/steps

 In these situations, one might begin to wonder: "*regardless of the sequence of rules one apply, would it be possible to reach `MU` starting from a `MI`?*"